Kamzik123/ansdk/README.md

 - **Do not upload any code that modifies or intend to modify the launcher, any drm or online services!**

+- ** No decompiled code is allowed, you may only add your own original work**

 Repository will be updated in a bit, im a bit messy and dont want to clutter the repo with my garbage doodles and tests.